royalgraphx/qemu-sideswipe/docs/system/arm/virt.rst

 - Secure-World-only devices if the CPU has TrustZone:

   - A second PL011 UART
-  - A second PL061 GPIO controller, with GPIO lines for triggering a system reset or system poweroff
   - A secure flash memory
   - 16MB of secure RAM